Hydrocortisone is used to help relieve inflammation of the eye.

 Let your doctor know if you are pregnant or breastfeeding.

-Hydrocortisone may cause eye irritation or blurred vision when the ointment is applied.
-If affected, do not drive or take part in any activity in which you need to be alert.
+Hydrocortisone may cause your vision to be temporarily blurred.
+If affected, do not drive or take part in any activity in which you need to see clearly.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.